chartjs/chartjs-plugin-annotation/docs/guide/types/label.md

 | `borderWidth` | Stroke width (in pixels).
 | `color` | Text color.
 | `font` | Text font.
+| `opacity` | Overrides the opacity of the image or canvas element.
+Could be set a number in the range 0.0 to 1.0, inclusive.
+If undefined, uses the opacity of the image or canvas element.
+It is used only when the content is an image or canvas element.
 | `shadowBlur` | The amount of blur applied to shadow of the box where the label is located.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/shadowBlur).
 | `shadowOffsetX` | The distance that shadow, of the box where the label is located, will be offset horizontally.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/shadowOffsetX).
 | `shadowOffsetY` | The distance that shadow, of the box where the label is located, will be offset vertically.
 See [MDN](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D/shadowOffsetY).